Nebojša Ilić (basketball)

 Nebojša "Neša" Ilić (Небојша "Неша" Илић; born 26 February 1968) is a Serbian basketball executive and former player.
 He is currently serving as the team manager for Crvena zvezda and the Serbia national basketball team.

 Playing career

-Crvena zvezda (1985–1993, 1995–1997)
+Crvena zvezda (1985–1993)

 Ilić spent most of his professional career in his hometown-based team Crvena zvezda.
-Ilić holds the Yugoslav Basketball League record for points in one game.
+Ilić holds the Yugoslav Association League record for points in one game.
 On November 21, 1992, in a game against Vojvodina, he scored 71 points and set the league record.

-After the 1996–97 season, Ilić retires from professional basketball.
-In ten seasons with the Zvezda, he played 304 games (tied with Zoran Slavnić) and scored 4,732 points.

 Cáceres (1993–1995)

 Ilić had a stint with Spanish team Cáceres.
 He played two Liga ACB seasons there.
 The most important achievement there was the semifinals of the 1994–95 FIBA Korać Cup.

+Return to Crvena zvezda (1995–1997)

+After the 1996–97 season, Ilić retired from professional basketball.
+In his ten seasons with Zvezda over two stints, he played 304 games for the club (tied with Zoran Slavnić) and scored 4,732 points.

 National team career

 Youth

 Ilić was a member of the gold medal-winning Yugoslav cadet team at the 1985 European Championship for Cadets in Ruse, Bulgaria.
 Over seven tournament games as the team's leading scorer, he averaged 20.4 points per game.

 One year later, Ilić made the Yugoslavia national under-18 team at the 1986 FIBA Europe Under-18 Championship in Austria.
 Playing on the gold-winning team, over seven tournament games, he averaged the team-leading 15.0 points per game.

 Ilić was a member of the Yugoslavia national under-19 team that won the gold medal at the 1987 FIBA Under-19 World Championship in Bormio, Italy.
 Over six tournament games as the team's leading scorer, he averaged 15.3 points per game.

 In each of the three tournaments, Svetislav Pešić was the head coach, while Vlade Divac, Toni Kukoč, Radenko Dobraš, and Slaviša Koprivica were his teammates.